CRobeck/instrument-amdgpu-kernels/README.md

 # LLVM Based Instrumention of AMDGPU Kernels

 LLVM provides a variety of pass APIs to interact with, and modify, the compilation pipeline.
 The goal of this project is to develop a set of transformation passes to instrument AMDGPU kernels to get a variety of performance related information.
-The passes and examples are developed to be used with the AMDGPU software stack, Rocm, and the AMDGPU LLVM backend.
+The passes and examples are developed to be used with the AMDGPU software stack HIP/Rocm, the AMDGPU LLVM backend, and downstream of the compiler the SQTT capability in AMDGPU profiler [rocprofiler](https://github.com/ROCm/rocprofiler).

-Although HIP kernels can be compiled directly with clang/clang++ (i.e. clang++ -x hip) the vast majority of Rocm developers use the HIP compiler driver [hipcc](https://github.com/ROCm/llvm-project/tree/amd-staging/amd/hipcc#hipcc), therefore the instrumentation passes and examples presented focus on getting the LLVM pass manager and compiler tool chain to interact with both Rocm and hipcc.
+Although HIP kernels can be compiled directly with clang/clang++ (i.e., clang++ -x hip) the vast majority of Rocm developers use the HIP compiler driver [hipcc](https://github.com/ROCm/llvm-project/tree/amd-staging/amd/hipcc#hipcc), therefore the instrumentation passes and examples presented focus on getting the LLVM pass manager and compiler tool chain to interact with both Rocm and hipcc.

 A list of the currently implemented instrumentation passes is below.
 The list is under development and being actively added to.